litentry/hackathons/README.md

 - **Impact**: The project can effectively address the problem it aims to solve, with the potential to bring positive change to the targeted groups.
 - **Innovation**: The solution showcases creativity and originality, introducing novel approaches or concepts.
 - **Usability/UX**: the project is user-friendly, intuitive and easy to navigate.
-- **Technical Complexity**: the team’s work addressed challenging problems, use advanced technologies, or demonstrate technical prowess.
+- **Technical Complexity**: the team’s work addressed challenging problems, used advanced technologies, or demonstrated technical prowess.
 - **Functionality**: the project demo works as intended.
 It is a functional prototype or a well-implemented solution.

 ## Links